StackExchange/StackExchange.Redis/docs/Resp3.md

 #3 is a critical one - the library *should* already handle all documented commands that have revised results in RESP3, but if you're using
 `Execute[Async]` to issue ad-hoc commands, you may need to update your processing code to compensate for this, ideally using detection to handle
 *either* format so that the same code works in both REP2 and RESP3.
-Since the impacted commands are handled internally by the library, in reality this should usually not usually present a difficulty.
+Since the impacted commands are handled internally by the library, in reality this should not usually present a difficulty.

 The minor (#2) and major (#3) differences to results are only visible to your code when using: